The purpose of our Mission is to move forward in providing aid to folks who need help because of fire, flood, tornado or

 To get involved with ARES, you merely need to fill out the application.
 You can start this process by clicking this link.
 You’ll need to select your county on the map, (hopefully Cleveland), select the VOLUNTEER position, enter some contact information, and don’t stress over the Comments section.
 ARES membership is available to amateur radio operators of any license class.
 No experience is necessary.
 Join today, while you’re here, and then start your online training, as you have time, as shown below.

-National Weather Service 2018 Training Schedule
+National Weather Service Training

 - FEMA Independent Study Program course list.
 Of particular interest are: